MJTFreeTime/DirectX-Snake-2.0/README.md

 # DirectX-Snake-2.0
+Progress: Still In-Progress, with notable bugs to be fixed.

 This game I call "Snake 2.0".
 Created with DirectX and the Open-Source ChiliFramework.

 My code can be found in the Game.cpp and Game.h files.
 More specifically, in the Game.h file, my member functions and data members are everything below the "/* User Functions  */" comment.
 And, in the Game.cpp file, my code is inside Game::UpdateModel(), Game::ComposeFrame(), and all the member functions below them.
 The rest of the code is from the ChiliFramework, which mainly handles windows creation with winAPI, setting up graphics, sound, and keyboard/mouse input providing the developer with a functions to interact with.